 Leave the copier paper in your printer for one more print.
 You can still sublimate from that if you want to try, but let’s not waste a piece of expensive sublimation paper until we’re sure this thing works!

 Find a picture to insert — it really doesn’t matter what.
-Ideally, it’s a color picture with several colors in it.
-Even just put in some shapes or text in a variety of colors.
+Ideally, it’s a color picture with a variety of colors in it.
+If you don’t have one, just put in some shapes or text in a variety of colors.
 Then, find the print button.
-In Windows, it’s usally under File->Print, or press CTRL+P to print.
+In Windows, it’s usually under File->Print, or press CTRL+P to print.
 The Print Dialog pops up, which looks something like this (Word previews the picture; some software doesn’t):

 The first thing to do is select your sublimation printer.
 Shown in the screen shot is my conventional printer.
 I need to click that to find the one that shouts, SUBLIMATION!
 Once you select the printer, then click the blue Print Properties link.
 The screen that pops up is the one you’ve been working on starting in Step 7 of the previous section.
 Here’s the screen shot: